recursion-ninja/finitary-derive/README.md

 ## So... what's the difference exactly?

-``PackBits`` represents indexes as strings of bits - most compact, but least efficient speed-wise. ``PackBytes`` represents indexes as byte strings - faster, but less compact, especially if your type isn't big. ``PackWords`` represents indexes as fixed-length arrays of ``Word``s - fastest, but not space-efficient unless your type is really large (like, several multiples of @Word@ large).
+``PackBits`` represents indexes as strings of bits.
+This is the most compact representation possible (honestly, [maths says so][6]), but the least efficient, as accessing individual bits is slower on most architectures than whole bytes or words.
+Unless you've got large ``Vector``s, you probably don't need this encoding, but if space is at an absolute premium, this is the best choice.

+``PackBytes`` instead represents indexes as byte strings.
+This is a more efficient choice than a string of bits, but can still be slow for architectures which prefer whole-word access.
+It's also fairly compact, especially if your architecture has big @Word@s.

+``PackWords`` represents indexes as fixed-length arrays of ``Word``s.
+This is the most efficient encoding from the point of view of random reads and writes, but will likely waste a lot of space, unless your type is _extremely_ large (as in, multiple copies of ``Word`` large).

-Lastly, ``PackInto`` lets you choose another finitary type whose instances you want to 'borrow' - most flexibility, but requires you to choose an appropriate type with a cardinality no smaller than yours.
+Lastly, ``PackInto`` lets you choose another finitary type whose instances you want to 'borrow', and will use that type as a representation.
+This is the most flexible, and should be preferred whenever possible.
+However, it requires that a type of appropriate cardinality (at least as big as the one you want to encode) exists, and has the appropriate instances.

 ## Why can't I ``DerivingVia`` through these ``Pack`` types?